-In the Department of English at the University of Chicago, I teach broadly across the history of Anglophone literature and art from the nineteenth century to the present, with a focus on fiction.
-I also teach the Media Aesthetics sequence in the University of Chicago’s College Core, which explores philosophical and aesthetic debates about media, including prose, poetry, film, photography, and painting from antiquity to the present.
-(Here’s a recent Media Aesthetics syllabus of mine.)
+In the University of Chicago English Department, I teach courses that explore how modernist aesthetics intersect with ecology and sci-fi (“Climate Fiction, Modernism, and the Future”), the political economy of racism in America (“Black American Fiction”), critical theories of technology (“Literature vs. AI”), and psychology and art history ("Hypnotic Modernism”).
+I also teach the "Media Aesthetics" sequence in the University of Chicago College Core, which explores philosophical and aesthetic debates about media, including prose, poetry, film, photography, and painting from antiquity to the present.(Here’s a recent "Media Aesthetics" syllabus of mine.)

 Courses of my own design that I have recently taught or will soon teach include: